-turnover

-reflecting the

-share of revenue

-from green

-activities of

-investee

-companies

-capital

-expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a

-green economy.

-operational

-expenditure

-(OpEx) reflecting

-green operational

-&lt;sup>5 Fossil gas and / or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and de not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
-The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.
+Yes : Taxonomy-aligned activities are expressed as a share of: turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. operational expenditure (OpEx) reflecting green operational K No n fossil gas In nuclear energy vities will only comply with the EI J Taxonomy where they green operational activities of investee companies. contribute to limiti EU Taxonomy obj and nuclear energy ing climate change (" ectives - see explanat economic activities climate change mitigation") and do tory note in the left hand margin.
+T that comply with the EU Taxonom e not significantly harm any he full criteria for fossil gas Commission Deleg gated Regulation (EU ) 2022/1214.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.